rmoralespp/flask_typed_routes/docs/body.md

 You can use multiple Pydantic models in a single route and validate specific fields in the request body using the `Body` field with the `embed` parameter.

-!!! note
-    This `Body` field is an extension of Pydantic's [field](https://pydantic-docs.helpmanual.io/concepts/fields/)

 ```python
 import typing as t